 Naughty Dog has revealed that The Last of Us Part 2 takes place five years after the original left off, with a 19 year old Ellie acting as the game's main character.
 Joel also makes a return, watching over Ellie as a slowly aging old man.
 The main drive of the narrative is unclear, but we know Ellie is very, very angry about something.

 In the reveal trailer she is seen playing a guitar, slathered in blood amongst a pile of corpses.
 After finishing her song she says to Joel: "I'm going to kill every last one of them."
 We've no idea who Ellie is so pissed at, but it's clear anger will act as a core theme in The Last of Us Part 2.
+Neil Druckmann has confirmed that Westworld's Shannon Woodward will play a role in the sequel, although we currently know nothing about her character.

 The Last of Us Part 2 developer – Who will do it?